Finances of the Church of Jesus Christ of Latter-day Saints: History

 During the late 1950s and early 1960s, the church greatly increased spending on buildings under the leadership of Henry Moyle.
 Moyle's reasoning was that by building larger meetinghouses, the church would attract more converts.
 The accelerated building program led to a $32 million deficit in 1962.
 It was Moyle who convinced David O. McKay to discontinue publishing an annual financial statement in order to hide the extent of the spending.
 Eventually, McKay relieved Moyle from his administrative responsibilities and spending was reined in.

 In 1941, the church obtained a designation with the IRS as a tax-exempt 501(c)(3) organization, which it currently maintains.
 Donations are tax-deductible in the United States.

 In 1997, Time magazine called the LDS Church one of the world's wealthiest churches per capita.

-From 1915 to 1959, the church made detailed public disclosures of its finances at its annual April General Conference.
-Since then, however, the church has given a much briefer report from its internal Auditing Department.
-Due to its public silence on detailed matters of finances, interested parties both inside and outside the church have made various attempts to estimate or guess at the Church's financial details such as income and net worth.
-The Widow's Mite Report is a third-party organization which attempts to use publicly available information to track, analyze, and report on Church finances to the public.
+From 1915 to 1959, the church made detailed public disclosures of its finances at its annual April general conference.
+Since then, however, the church has given a more brief report from its internal Auditing Department.
+Due to its public silence on detailed matters of finances, interested parties both inside and outside the church have made various attempts to estimate or guess at the church's financial details such as income and net worth.
+The Widow's Mite Report is a third-party organization which attempts to use publicly available information to track, analyze, and report on the church's finances to the public.

+In 2021, James Huntsman, a former member of the church and son of Jon Huntsman, Sr. sued to recover tithing he had paid when a church member, which he argued was obtained from him fraudulently.
+In 2025, the lawsuit was unanimously dismissed by a panel of 11 judges.
+During the legal proceedings, the church fought to keep its internal financial information out of the public record, which its lawyer called "extremely sensitive."

 Modern source of funding

 According to the LDS Church, most of its revenues come in the form of tithes and fast offerings contributed by members.
 Tithing donations are used to support operations of the church, and are transferred from local units directly to church headquarters in Salt Lake City, where the funds are centrally managed.
+As of 2012, the church brought in $7 billion annually from tithing.

 An independent analysis in 2024 estimated the church's net worth at approximately $293 billion, of which $206 billion is held in its investment portfolio, intended as a reserve or "rainy-day" fund.
 The analysis estimated that those investments could directly pay for all expected church costs for the next 30 years, and that earned interest on current reserve funds could hypothetically fund church operations perpetually at current levels.
 Lastly, it estimated that church members contribute between $5.5 billion and $6.5 billion annually in tithing.